Indian Americans: Socioeconomic status

+From the 1990 census to the 2000 census, the Asian Indian population increased by 105.87%.
+Meanwhile, the U.S. population increased by only 7.6%.
+In 2000, the Indian-born population in the U.S. was 1.007 million.
+In 2006, of the 1,266,264 legal immigrants to the United States, 58,072 were from India.
+Between 2000 and 2006, 421,006 Indian immigrants were admitted to the U.S., up from 352,278 during the 1990–1999 period.
+At 16.4% of the Asian-American population, Indian Americans make up the third largest Asian-American ethnic group, following Chinese Americans and Filipino Americans.

+A joint Duke University-UC Berkeley study revealed that Indian immigrants have founded more engineering and technology companies from 1995 to 2005 than immigrants from the United Kingdom, China, Taiwan, and Japan combined.
+The percentage of Silicon Valley startups founded by Indian immigrants has increased from 7% in 1999 to 15.5% in 2006, as reported in the 1999 study by AnnaLee Saxenian and her updated work in 2006 in collaboration with Vivek Wadhwa.
+Indian Americans have risen to top positions at many major companies (e.g., IBM, PepsiCo, MasterCard, Google, Facebook, Microsoft, Cisco, Oracle, Adobe, Softbank, Cognizant, Sun Microsystems.)
+A 2014 study indicates that 23% of Indian business school graduates take a job in the United States.

-Indian Americans continually outpace every other ethnic group socioeconomically per U.S. Census statistics.
+Indian Americans continually outpace every other ethnic group socioeconomically per U.S. census statistics.
 Thomas Friedman of The New York Times, in his 2005 book The World Is Flat, explains this trend in terms of brain drain, whereby a sample of the best and brightest people in India emigrate to the United States in order to seek better financial opportunities.
-Indians form the second largest group of physicians after non-Hispanic Caucasian Americans (3.9%) as of the 1990 survey, and the percentage of Indian physicians rose to around 6% in 2005.
+Indians form the second largest group of physicians after non-Hispanic Caucasian Americans (3.9%) as of the 1990 survey, and the share of Indian physicians rose to approximately 6% in 2005.

 Education

 According to Pew Research in 2015, of Indian Americans aged 25 and older, 72% had obtained a bachelor's degree and 40% had obtained a postgraduate degree, whereas of all Americans, 19% had obtained a bachelor's degree and 11% had obtained a postgraduate degree.

-Household income
+Income

 The median household income for Indian immigrants in 2019 was much higher than that of the overall foreign- and native-born populations.
 Indians overall have much higher incomes than the total foreign and native-born populations.
-In 2019, households headed by an Indian immigrant had a median income of $132,000, compared to $64,000 and $66,000 for all immigrant and U.S.-born households, respectively.

-In 2019, Indian immigrants were less likely to be in poverty (5 percent) than immigrants overall (14 percent) or the U.S. born (12 percent).
+In a 2019 survey, it was found that households headed by an Indian immigrant had a median income of $132,000, compared to $64,000 and $66,000 for all immigrant and U.S.-born households, respectively.
+Indian immigrants were also much less likely to be in poverty (5%) than immigrants overall (14%) or the U.S. born (12%).